How to Fine Tune Your Debt Repayment Plan

 Find Your Monthly Debt Expense and What Extra Payments You Can Afford

 Calculate your monthly income and the total of your minimum debt payments.
-This is your monthly debt expense, the amount you need to pay to keep debts from rising or going into arrears.
+This is your monthly debt expense.

 Make sure your monthly debt expense is part of your budget, along with other important living expenses.
 Then, find your current disposable income, or the income left after paying all of your necessities.
 Calculate the amount that you can spare from your disposable income for extra debt payments.
 Whether that turns out to be $10, $100, or $1,000, every bit helps.